Tizpaz/Parfait-ML/README.md

 ```
 python3 main_mutation.py --dataset=census --algorithm=LogisticRegression --sensitive_index=8 --output=LogisticRegression_census_sex.csv --time_out=600
 ```
-where the column with index 8 is corresponds to `race` attribute of each sample individual.
+where the column with index 8 corresponds to `race` attribute of each sample individual.
 After $10$ minutes, the process ends and shows the test case filename, which is a CSV file.
 We can issue `vi` command to explore the csv